rmguy/js/breq/breq.md

 ---

 The sky is covered by a pink layer of cotton candy by the time I get there.
-It's falling down like snowflakes from a sunny tranquil sky, all beautiful and peaceful like.
-But peaceful like and peaceful are two different things, and there's nothing peaceful about Bethod's fleet of cinereal destroyers unleashing a nuclear winter on the world.
+It's falling down like snowflakes from the tranquil empyrean, all beautiful and peaceful like.
+But peaceful like and peaceful are two different things, and there's nothing peaceful about Bethod's fleet of cinereal destroyers unleashing the nuclear winter on this world.

 You have no idea who I am, or why I grab you, but I grab you.
 I drop an anchor in my timeline so I can return.
 Then we jump to the century 40k.